mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 Through the hearing the sound of the drum, we can understand how much your practice is progressed.

 In Eiheiji monastery, we hit the gong.
 Each time, we bow: full bows.
 One hit of the gong, and bow.
 But every time, the sound depends on the individual personality.
 If you’re a really rough guy, even though you hit the bell softly, still the sound is very rough.
 Even though the sound is very soft, still there is a kind of an absence of mind, a scattering of your mind.

 So it’s very interesting practice for us; that’s why every time, we bow.
 Because one hit of the gong, and then bow – at that time, your body and your mind [are] exactly peaceful and harmonious, tuning into the rhythm of the gong’s life.
 And then next moment, you can really face directly the life of the gong, right in front of you.
 And then hold, then [you start anew] to hit the gong, with your wholeheartedness.

-So one day the Zen Master [heard] the monk who hit the gong in the morning, and he asked the attendant who hit the gong.
+One day the Zen Master [heard] the monk who hit the gong in the morning, and he asked the attendant who hit the gong.
 So [the attendant] said the monk’s name.
 And then the Zen Master said, “Ah, I understand.”
 He understands the sound of the gong this morning, because [he knows] who hit it.
 He knows his practice, the quality of his life.

 #### 56:37